 Girlfriend (by Icona Pop) started playing in the room, and I swear I felt my pupils dilate at the sight of what greeted me when the door opened: pink lights hit the surface of pink balloons that flooded the floor, and through the pink & white strips of crepe that lined the entrance, I saw an “18” post-it formation stuck to the sliding doors (which contain some of the most sabaw pick-up lines ever).
 I was in a state of awe.

-And as if that wasn’t enough, I learned after a short while that they had a mini program ready for me.
+And as if that weren’t enough, I learned after a short while that they had a mini program ready for me.
 I didn’t want to have a debut, but that didn’t mean they don’t want one for me: after showing a hilarious (and tear-jerking) tribute video, they sat me down on a chair, placed the cutest crown atop my head, dimmed the lights, and started playing slow songs.
 Holding a couple of paper flowers, they wore a blazer and slow danced with me one after the other.
 A makeshift 18 Roses dance — even better than a real program!

 pretty paper flowers by the creative Iya